Aben-Bel/test_task_backend/README.md

 # test_task_backend

-# how to ran the codebase
+# how to ran the codebase and test

 1. `npm install`
 2. `npm start`